rdmang/cPlusPlus/README.md

 # cPlusPlus
 the usual implementation of a simple class

-/h.h file : interface
+.h file : interface

-/h.cpp file : implementation
+.cpp file : implementation